Orlando tragedy: Two officers remembered

 Here's what we know about the two officers.

-Deborah Clayton
+Debra Clayton

 Clayton was killed Monday morning while trying to arrest Markeith Loyd, a murder suspect, outside a Walmart, police have said.